Madelo/sshs/README.md

 - sshs: Shows  the list of hosts in the config file
 - sshs [param]: Searches the config file for the corresponding hosts. (ignore case)

+## Config variable

+- SSHS_MENU : string containing the list of characters available for selection in the menu, default value: '0123456789'.
+The length of the string determines the maximum size of the menu.
+- SSHS_CONFIG : ssh configuration file used, default value: '~/.ssh/config'

 ## Result

 - if 0 host found : Not found message
 - if 1 host found : Immediate connection
-- if < 10 hosts found : Selection menu and connection to the chosen host
+- if <= (size SSHS_MENU) hosts found : Selection menu and connection to the chosen host
-- if >= 10 results : Show host list and exit
+- if > (size SSHS_MENU) results : Show host list and exit

 ## Advice